 Proposal 1-6:

-All the cells scheduled by a DCI format 1-X are included in same cell group.
+All the co-scheduled cells by a DCI format 1-X and the scheduling cell are included in same cell group or PUCCH group.

+All the co-scheduled cells by a DCI format 0-X and the scheduling cell are included in same cell group.

 Proposal 1-7:

-At least support same SCS configuration among co-scheduled cells for multi-cell scheduling.
+At least support same SCS configuration among co-scheduled cells by a DCI format 0-X/1-X.

-FFS: Whether to support different SCS configurations between co-scheduled cells and the scheduling cell in case of same SCS for co-scheduled cells
+Support different SCS configurations between co-scheduled cells and the scheduling cell in case of same SCS for co-scheduled cells

 FFS: Whether to support different SCS configurations among co-scheduled cells